Configure a NLB

 Configuration of a network load balancer

 NLB Listener accepts connections from clients through an exposed IP address (Primary IPv4) and configured listener port.
 The Listener interface can also monitor additional IPs (Add IP).
 Listener IPs can be private (for local networks) or public (exposed to the Internet).
 Public IPs must be reserved before they can be used.
-Learn more about **** Listener.
+For more information, see Listener.

 You can fill in the following details in Settings: